-Cabinet Member for Communities a nd Culture Role Purpose Cabinet Member for Communities a To provide clear political leadershi County Council to help advance outcome of everyone in Staffordsh more supported in their communit To create effective internal and e organisations listed below to help To be accountable for the devel strategies listed below and to ens able to meet the outcomes require To be accountable for the comm below and to ensure that financial in those areas meets the require Business Plan and the MTFS.
-To be accountable for the projects/programmes listed below delivered on time and budget and Strategic Plan, Business Plan and t To be the main Cabinet link betwee Safer Staffordshire Board Department for Environment, Food and Rural Affairs Department for Culture, Media and Sport Natural England Home Office West Midlands Migration Partnership Rural special interest groups Staffordshire and Stoke-on-Trent Archive Service District and Town deals (People Helping People element) p both within and outside the e the County Council's key hire feeling safer, happier and y xternal relationships with the advance the outcome. lopment and delivery of the sure that those strategies are ed by the Council and Cabinet. issioning/service areas listed and operational performance ements of the Strategic Plan, e delivery of the key and to ensure that these are meet the requirements of the the MTFS. en the County Council and the Stoke-on-Trent City Council, District &amp; Borough Council [community and rural matters] Town &amp; Parish Councils Community Council for Staffordshire Other voluntary sector organisations Police, Fire and Crime Commissioner (working with the Cabinet Member for Children and Young People); Staffordshire Fire &amp; Rescue Service; Probation and Courts' Key Internal Relationships Director for Children and Families Director for Economy, Infrastructure and Skills Service Community Cabinet Support Members Appropriate shadow cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Communities Culture and heritage including libraries Voluntary, Community and Social Enterprise contract Sports Strategy Chasewater Rights of Way Rural Strategies Arts and Archives Community safety including domestic abuse (working with the
+Cabinet Member for Communities a nd Culture Key External Relationships To provide clear political leadershing County Council to help advance outcome of everyone in Staffordshim more supported in their communities.
+To create effective internal and expressions listed below to help a organisations listed below to help at the communities.
+To be accountable for the devel strategies listed below and to ensable to meet the outcomes require.
+To be accountable for the communities below and to ensure that financial in those areas meets the require Business Plan and the MTFS.
+To be accountable for the projects/programmes listed below delivered on time and budget and Strategic Plan, Business Plan and the Tobe the main Cabinet link between Safer Staffordshire Board Department for Environment, Food and Rural Affairs Department for Culture, Media and Sport Natural England Home Office West Midlands Migration Partnership Rural special interest groups Staffordshire and Stoke-on-Trent Archive Service District and Town deals (People Helping People element) p both within and outside the e the County Council's key hire feeling safer, happier and y xternal relationships with the advance the outcome. opment and delivery of the fure that those strategies are d by the Council and Cabinet. issioning/service areas listed and operational performance ments of the Strategic Plan, e delivery of the key and to ensure that these are meet the requirements of the the MTFS. en the County Council and the • Stoke-on-Trent City Council, District & Borough Council [community and rural matters] • Town & Parish Councils • Community Council for Staffordshire • Other voluntary sector organisations • Police, Fire and Crime Commissioner (working with the Cabinet Member for Children and Young People); • Staffordshire Police; • Staffordshire Fire & Rescue Service; • Probation and Courts' Service Key Internal Relationships Director for Children and Families Director for Economy, Infrastructure and Skills Community Cabinet Support Members Appropriate shadow cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Communities Culture and heritage including libraries Voluntary, Community and Social Enterprise contract Sports Strategy Chasewater Rights of Way Rural Strategies Arts and Archives Community safety including domestic abuse (working with the

-Cabinet Member for Communities and Culture Cabinet Member for Children and Young People) Operational Responsibilities Community leadership, engagement and development Community safety [including domestic abuse] Resettlement Scheme Culture and Heritage including Libraries, Arts and Museums Country Parks Cannock Chase AONB Trading Standards Scientific Services Voluntary, Community and Social Enterprise contracts Project Responsibilities People Helping People
+Cabinet Member for Communities and Culture

+Cabinet Member for Children and Young People)

+Operational Responsibilities Community leadership, engagement and development Community safety [including domestic abuse] Resettlement Scheme Culture and Heritage including Libraries, Arts and Museums Country Parks Cannock Chase AONB Trading Standards Scientific Services Voluntary, Community and Social Enterprise contracts

+Project People Helping People

+Responsibilities